What We Review

 Comments & Alternate Reviews

 We do, however, offer our reviewers their own web page on the site.
-Since our readership is growing by the month, reviewing here can be an excellent means of promotion for writers, especially those with published books.
-(Go to the “Our Reviewers” page to see examples.)
+Blogging here can be an excellent means of promotion for writers, especially those with published books.
 On their individual pages, reviewers are welcome to post a picture, a brief biography, and information about their own published works, including links to Amazon pages, etc. ..

-In general, reviews should be between 400 and 1000 words in length.
-Film or stage reviews should discuss what worked (or didn’t) in the production, and why, but always with an attitude suggesting that the reviewer (and reader) is aware that reviewe are highly subjective, not pronouncements from on high.
+In general, blogs should be between 400 and 1000 words in length.
+Film or stage reviews should discuss what worked (or didn’t) in the production, and why, but always with an attitude suggesting that the reviewer (and reader) is aware that reviews are highly subjective, not pronouncements from on high.

 We have found that including graphics or video clips from the film or production are very helpful in attracting readers by way of image searches.
 There are a number of inexpensive screen- and video- capture programs out there, and most theatre companies will provide graphics for journalists and bloggers on request.
 But if a reviewer is not able to provide these graphics, your Humble Editor may be able to, so don’t let that stop you from submitting a review.